openvinotoolkit/nncf/examples/semantic_segmentation/README.md

 - Use `--multiprocessing-distributed` flag to run in the distributed mode.
 - Use `--resume` flag with the path to a model from the previous experiment to resume training.
 - Use `-b <number>` option to specify the total batch size across GPUs
+- Use the `--weights` flag with the path to a compatible PyTorch checkpoint in order to load all matching weights from the checkpoint into the model - useful if you need to start compression-aware training from a previously trained uncompressed (FP32) checkpoint instead of performing compression-aware training fr om scratch.

 #### Validate your model checkpoint
 To estimate the test scores of your model checkpoint use the following command: